-The Iowa Gaming Association strives to dispel myths about gaming to allow citizens to make informed decisions based upon fact.
-While opponents cite anecdotal evidence which suggests the gaming industry is responsible for a number of social problems, independent studies have consistently proven otherwise.
-The following are just some of the studies that can be viewed in its entirety.
+The Iowa Gaming Association strives to dispel myths about gaming so citizens can make informed decisions based on fact.
+While opponents cite anecdotal evidence that suggests the gaming industry is responsible for a number of social problems, independent studies have consistently proven otherwise.
+The following are just some of the studies, all of which can be viewed in their entirety.

 National Gambling Impact Study Commission (NGISC)

-Published in June of 1999, the NGISC conducted a comprehensive study of the social and economic implications of gambling within the United States.
+In June 1999, the NGISC published a comprehensive study of the social and economic implications of gambling within the United States.

 Socioeconomic Impact of Gambling on Iowans

-In March of 2005, a team of researchers from the University of Northern Iowa presented their findings on the socioeconomic impact of gaming in Iowa, including the economic impact of gambling at existing Iowa casinos on the local community; socioeconomic characteristics of gamblers; perceptions of social impact of gambling on the local community; and the impact of problem gambling.
+In March 2005, a team of researchers from the University of Northern Iowa presented a final report, "Socioeconomic Impact of Gambling on Iowans."
+Findings included the economic impact of gambling at existing Iowa casinos on the local community; socioeconomic characteristics of gamblers; perceptions of social impact of gambling on the local community; and the impact of problem gambling.

 Peer Review of Socioeconomic Impact of Gambling on Iowans

-The Iowa Legislative Council requested comments on the Socioeconomic Impact of Gambling Study that was conducted by the University of Northern Iowa.
+The Iowa Legislative Council requested comments on the 2005 Socioeconomic Impact of Gambling on Iowans study that was conducted by the University of Northern Iowa.
 Following are links to the reports from two different consultants:

 The Brief Addiction Science Information Source (BASIS)

-The Division on Addictions (DOA) at the Cambridge Health Alliance, an affiliate of Harvard Medical School is one of the country’s premier centers for the study of addictive behavior.
+The Division on Addictions (DOA) at the Cambridge Health Alliance, an affiliate of Harvard Medical School, is one of the country’s premier centers for the study of addictive behavior.
 The center’s mission is to strengthen worldwide understanding of addiction through innovative research, education and information exchange.
-In the spirit of the mission, the Division has created the BASIS, a virtual institute to advance addiction science, and addiction-related education and clinical services.
-The BASIS provides a forum for the free exchange of information related to addiction, and public access to the latest scientific developments and resources in the field.
+In the spirit of the mission, the Division has created The Brief Addiction Science Information Source (BASIS), a virtual institute to advance addiction science, and addiction-related education and clinical services.
+BASIS provides a forum for the free exchange of information related to addiction, as well as public access to the latest scientific developments and resources in the field.

 The Institute for Research on Pathological Gambling and Related Disorders